pgorman/dangerjaunt/minirules.md

 ### Medusa ###

-AC: 11 HD: 6 (CR 8) Move: 9'' Attacks: snakebite d6 + venom, petrification
+AC: 11 HD: 6 (CR 8) Move: 9'' Attacks: weapon, snakebite d6 + venom, petrification

 Anyone looking upon a Medusa's face must save or turn to stone.
 In addition to their melee attack, their snake hair bites with venom (save allowed).